Profession + Location Guide

 What is the tax impact on a freelance Video Editor's rate in South Africa?

 To take home R75,000 after 25% tax in South Africa, you need to bill approximately R104,800 in gross revenue per year.
 That means R26,200 goes directly to tax — a gap most new freelance video editors underestimate when setting their rates.
-Provisional tax paid twice yearly.
-Many freelancers bill in USD or EUR to offset currency weakness.
+Freelancers pay income tax on a progressive scale.
+Provisional tax payments are required twice yearly.

 Is R55/hr a competitive rate for a freelance Video Editor in South Africa?